Piotrek98/Object-detection/README.md

   2. Record a long film without your object.
 We want only background.
 This film should have 2-3 minutes because we need a big database of negative images.
   3. In my repository, you find a program(save_image.py) which save every frame of film as a image.
 Change path in code source and run.
 Remember, do it in folder.

-  After all send my your xml file at my email: p.szewczyk-98@wp.pl
+  After all send me your xml file at my email: p.szewczyk-98@wp.pl

   Thank for all help!